 Could I get fired from my job if I make a claim?

 People often hesitate to make such a claim, worried that it may result in them losing their job, but it’s illegal for any employer to sack an employee for making such a claim.
 If you do still worry about claiming against your employer then just bear in mind that you’ll be working hand in hand with an experienced personal injury lawyer, and that any compensation you receive will be covered by your employer’s own insurance – you won’t, in other words, be taking money directly from the business or your employer’s pocket.

 You may be forced to take time off work if you have been injured in a work accident.
 This could mean losing out on weeks, months, and possibly years of potential earnings.
 Any compensation payout will cover loss of wages since the accident, and any future loss of earnings if you are unable to return to work due to the impact of your injuries.
 This money will be paid out on a successful claim as part of “special damages”.

 Special damages, along with general damages, are combined to make up the compensation awarded for a personal injury.
 General damages are paid in respect to the actual injury itself, covering pain, suffering and loss of amenity.
 Special damages specifically cover financial expenses incurred as a result of an injury, such as loss of earnings, medical costs, travel arrangements, and so on.

 Starting a claim today with Claims4Free.co.uk

-If you feel you may have been injured in an accident at work that was caused by negligence, you can give us a call on 0800 234 6438 and speak to one of our legal advisers.
-They'll take your details and tell you whether or not you have a legitimate case for a compensation claim.
-If you do, you'll be put in touch with one of our expert personal injury solicitors who will help you build a detailed case.
-You will be able to make your claim using the no win no fee system, so you won't have to take a financial risk to claim for work accident compensation.
+If you feel you may have been injured in an accident at work that was caused by negligence, you can call 0800 234 6438 and speak to an expert legal adviser.
+They’ll take your details and tell you whether or not you have a legitimate case for a compensation claim.
+If you do, you’ll be put in touch with one of their expert personal injury solicitors who will help you build a detailed case.
+You will be able to make your claim using the no win no fee system, so you won’t have to take a financial risk to claim for work accident compensation.